 To receive calls, a mobile telephone is notified of an incoming call by a process called paging.
 A page is a control channel message that contains the telephone's Mobile Identification Number (MIN) or telephone number of the desired mobile phone.
 When the telephone determines it has been paged, it responds automatically with a system access message that indicates its access attempt is the result of a page message and the mobile telephone begins to ring to alert the customer of an incoming telephone call.
 When the customer answers the call (user presses "SEND" or "TALK"), the mobile telephone transmits a service request to the system to answer the call.
 It does this by sending the telephone number and an electronic serial number to provide the users identity.
 After a mobile telephone has been commanded to tune to a radio voice channel, it sends mostly voice or other customer information.
-Periodically, control messages may be sent between the base station and the mobile telephone.
-Control messages may command the mobile telephone to adjust its power level, change frequencies, or request a special service (such as three way calling).
+Periodically, control messages may command the mobile telephone to adjust its power level, change frequencies, or request a special service (such as three way calling).